Yusuke196/brat_httpd/README.md

 This is a repository to run brat using a docker image based on httpd:2.4.

-## Arranging brat files
+Using this repository, you can:

+- run multiple brat sites on a single server
+- easily create accounts of annotators for each site

+## How to use

+1. Clone this repository.

-Arrange txt files, ann files, annotation.conf, and visual.conf in `data` directory.
+2. Arrange txt files, ann files, annotation.conf, and visual.conf in `data` directory.

-## Setup

-### On a local environment
+### Set up brat on a local environment

 1. Install and start docker.

 2. Run the brat container.
-If there is not the image, it is built at the beginning.
-In this process, account information in `docker-compose.yml` is used.
+If there is not the docker image yet, it is built at this moment.
+In this process, account information on `docker-compose.yml` is used.
 ```
 docker-compose up -d
 ```